 - Tinted with artificial coloring

 - Preserved with synthetic chemicals

 - Brimming with agricultural by-products

-- Heavy in nutritionally inferior grains and tubers
+- High in cereal grains and other carbohydrates

-If you believe — like I — there’s something inherently wrong with using cereal mill rejects, floor sweepings, animal by-products, toxic preservatives and restaurant grease to make dog food, then here are a few things you can do to improve your dog’s meals…
+If you believe — like I — there’s something inherently wrong with using cereal mill rejects, floor sweepings, fatty meats, toxic preservatives and vegetable oil to make dog food, then here are a few things you can do to improve your dog’s meals…